Department of Computer Science and Engineering

 Enrollment limited to students in the Computer Applications department.

-Enrollment is limited to students with a major in Electrical Engineering.
+Enrollment is limited to students with a program in Electrical Engineering.

 Enrollment is limited to students with a program in Computer Engineering or Computer Science.